-Q. Can I use multiple adapters with TamoGraph to make the scanning process faster?
+Q17.
+Can I use multiple adapters with TamoGraph to make the scanning process faster?

-A. On macOS - no. On Windows - yes, TamoGraph can capture data from multiple channels simultaneously if you use multiple compatible USB adapters.
+A. Yes, TamoGraph can capture data from multiple channels simultaneously if you use multiple compatible USB adapters.
 This shortens the time needed to collect data from the channels being scanned as you move along the survey path, and, therefore, improves the data quality.
 For example, with the default 250 ms per channel interval, it takes five seconds to sweep through 20 channels if you use only one adapter.
 If you use three adapters, the same amount of data will be collected in less than two seconds.
-The following 802.11n USB adapters can be used for multi-channel capturing: D-Link DWA-160 v.A1, v.A2, v.B2, and v.C1, Edimax EW-7733UnD, Linksys AE3000, NETGEAR WN111 v2, NETGEAR WNDA3100 v1, Proxim ORiNOCO 8494, SMC Networks SMCWUSB-N2, Sony UWA-BR100, TP-Link TL-WDN3200, TP-Link TL-WN721N, TP-Link TL- WN722N, TP-Link TL-WN821N v1, v2, and v3, TP-Link TL-WN822N v1 and v2, Ubiquiti SR71-USB, and CACE Technologies AirPcap Ex or NX.
-The following 802.11ac USB adapters can be used for multi-channel capturing: ASUS USB-AC68, Belkin F9L1109 v1, D-Link DWA-180 rev A1, D-Link DWA-182 rev C1 or D1, Edimax EW-7822UAC, Edimax EW-7833UAC, EnGenius EUB1200AC, Linksys WUSB6300, Linksys WUSB6400M, NETGEAR A6210, Proxim ORiNOCO 9100, TP-LINK Archer T4U, TP-LINK Archer T4UH, TRENDnet TEW-805UB, and ZyXEL NWD6605, and ZyXEL AC240.
-Note that different types of adapters cannot be mixed; all of the adapters should be of the same model.
-You should also install the same driver for all of the adapters.
+The following 802.11ac USB adapters can be used for multichannel capturing: ASUS USB-AC68, Belkin F9L1109 v1, D-Link DWA-180 rev A1, D-Link DWA-182 rev C1 or D1, Edimax EW-7822UAC, Edimax EW-7833UAC, EnGenius EUB1200AC, Linksys WUSB6300, Linksys WUSB6400M, NETGEAR A6210, Proxim ORiNOCO 9100, TP-LINK Archer T4U, TP-LINK Archer T4UH, TRENDnet TEW-805UB, and ZyXEL NWD6605, and ZyXEL AC240.
+The following 802.11ax USB adapters can be used for multichannel capturing: ASUS USB-AX56, D-Link DWA-X1850, FusionFutures AX1800, NETGEAR A8000, and Alfa AWUS036AXML (the two latter ones are not yet supported on macOS at the time of writing).
+Note that different types of adapters cannot be mixed; all the adapters should be of the same model.
+You should also install the same driver for all adapters.

-Q. Some of the channels in the scanner options window are not listed.
+Q18.
+Some channels in the scanner options window are not listed.
 Is this normal?
 What if I want to monitor these channels?